thephpleague/uri-parser/README.md

 You need:

-- **PHP >= 7.0** but the latest stable version of PHP is recommended
+- **PHP >= 7.1.3** but the latest stable version of PHP is recommended

 While the library no longer requires the `ext/intl` extension, it is strongly advise to install this extension if you are dealing with URIs containing non-ASCII host.
-Without the extension, the parser will throw a `MissingIdnSupport` exception when trying to parse such URI.
+Without the extension, the parser will throw a `InvalidURI` exception when trying to parse such URI.

 Installation